Logarithmically-Laurels/LLFEC/README.md

 ## Overview

-As a part of the Hack Reactor Full Stack Immersive Software Engineering program, the Front End Capstone is a comissioned e-commerce site built with React and Express.
-Built following a business requirements document and an API provided by the project stakeholders, the final product is produced over a three week working period.
-Beginnign with adaptation of agile workflow, a team of three engineers established best practices, held daily standups, and organized workflow using the task management system Trello.
+Part of the Hack Reactor Full Stack Immersive Software Engineering program, the Front End Capstone is a comissioned e-commerce site built with React and Express.
+Created following a business requirements document and an API provided by the project stakeholders, the final product is produced over a three week working period.
+Beginning with adaptation of agile workflow, a team of three engineers established best practices, held daily standups, and organized workflow using the task management system Trello.
 This project included the implementation of a number of new technologies to the team including React hooks, Jest, AWS hosting, and Gzip.

 ## Table of Contents